wagerfield/ig-api/readme.md

 You can also specify your own custom transform functions that map the `response` and `error` objects to whatever you so choose.

-For example if you wanted to return the response `data` and `status` code for _all_ requests on an instance:
+For example if you wanted to return the response `data` and `status` code for _all_ requests on an instance and customise the error:

 ```js
 import IG from 'ig-api'